open-component-model/MPAS/docs/concepts/projects.md

   # be used to create and configure the project Git repositories
   git:
     provider: string # github or gitlab (required)
+    domain: string # the domain of the git provider (optional)
     owner: string # required
     isOrganisation: boolean
     # this is the repository that